 Thank you for choosing Providence Health Plan.
 We look forward to meeting your health care needs.
 Providence Health Plan is an Oregon licensed Health Care Services Contractor whose parent company is Providence Health & Services.
 Our goal is to help improve the health status of individuals in the communities in which we serve.
+This booklet contains important information about the health plan coverage offered to Oregon Episcopal School Employees and their Dependents.

-2.1 OPTION ADVANTAGE PREMIUM PLAN
+2.1 HSA QUALIFIED PLAN